Dutch start-up takes over Vcoach

 The digital personal trainer for communication is now owned by edtech Lepaya.

-Lepaya aims to train employees using online and offline learning.
+Lepaya wants to train employees with the help of online and offline learning measures.
 According to the start-up, its customers include Evonik, Hellofresh, Flink and the management consultancy KPMG.
-Vcoach, in turn, offers a platform where users can upload their own videos of presentations to receive immediate feedback from an AI technology.
-The product won the HR Innovation Award at the ZP Europe HR fair and is used by several large organizations.
-Vcoach co-founder Tobias Hölzer is to become Lepaya's new Head of AI as part of the acquisition.
+Vcoach, on the other hand, offers a platform on which users can upload their own videos of presentations in order to receive immediate feedback from AI technology.
+The product won the HR Innovation Award at the ZP Europe HR trade fair and is used by several large organizations.
+Vcoach co-founder Tobias Hölzer is to become the new Head of AI at Lepaya as part of the acquisition.

-In order to serve large business customers with a holistic solution, it is necessary to think bigger, Stephanie Mayer, co-founder of Vcoach explains the move for the sale.
-"Lepaya's approach and vision fit perfectly with ours, but they cover even more subject areas and methodologies."
+Stephanie Mayer, co-founder of Vcoach, explains the reasoning behind the move to sell the company in order to serve large business customers with a holistic solution.
+"Lepaya's approach and vision fit perfectly with ours, but they cover even more subject areas and methods."

 Newsletter